VulcanJS/vulcan-npm/docusaurus/docs/core/migrating.md

 # Migration steps and significant changes for each version

+## To version > v0.6.9

+- ObjectId are now correctly supported, see [the new Vulcan Fire doc about Mongo](https://vulcan-docs.vercel.app/docs/vulcan-fire/mongo)
+- The "useStringId" option will force Mongoose to prefer string ids

 ## To version > v0.6.1

 - "guests" permission group should become "anyone".
 We have also introduced "visitors".